foundweekends/pamflet/docs/02/a.markdown

-Filenames are used only for ordering pages and sections; the display titles and page URLs are determined instead by the first header element in the source of the page.
+Filenames are used only for ordering pages and sections; the display titles and page URLs are determined instead by the first heading element in the source of the page.

 ### Naming Conventions